ChahinBoussema02/llm-rag-service/README.md

 ## ✅ GitHub Actions CI

-This repo includes a basic CI workflow that runs tests on every push/PR:
+This repo includes a CI workflow that runs tests on every push/PR:

 - `.github/workflows/ci.yml`